Robert Gagosian: Professional activities

-Gagosian has worked on many committees, including ones for the American Association for the Advancement of Science (AAAS), the Desert Research Institute, the National Science Foundation, the Moore Foundation's Marine Microbiology Initiative, the Maine Technology Institute Asset Fund, the Geochemical Society, the Woods Hole Oceanographic Institution.
+Gagosian has worked on many committees, including ones for the American Association for the Advancement of Science (AAAS), the Desert Research Institute, the National Science Foundation, the Moore Foundation's Marine Microbiology Initiative, the Maine Technology Institute Asset Fund, the Geochemical Society, and the Woods Hole Oceanographic Institution.
 He has been a member of the Joint Ocean Commission Initiative, Leadership Council since 2010.

 He was a speaker at the India-U.S. Workshop on Science, Diplomacy and Policy in 2011 and at the Drager-Stiftung, Drager Foundation, EU-U.S. Conference Series on Sustainable Oceans in Hamburg, Germany, also in 2011.
 He also worked as associate editor of Geochimica et Cosmochimica Acta, was a faculty fellow of the World Economic Forum, and was a Doherty Lecturer in Ocean Policy at the University of Virginia School of Law.

 Gagosian chaired the Oregon State University President's Commission on Ocean, Coastal, and Earth System Futures in 2007, and was a member of the U.S. National Commission for the United Nations Educational, Scientific, and Cultural Organization, the Science Advisory Panel of the U.S. Commission on Ocean Policy, the advisory board of the Hudson River Institute the NOAA Science Advisory Board, and several other committees concerned with oceanography.

 Gagosian was co-chairman of the Partnership for Observation of the Global Oceans and vice chairman of the Council on Ocean Affairs.